Carriewenyangyang/scalable-data-science-project-group/README.md

 ## Author Contributions
 - **Lukas Eveborn**: Responsible for client deployment, i.e. handling connections to clients, distribution of data via google-drive/google-cloud and creating the necessary environment for clients to do the training.
 Code-wise, this would be the content of the client-deployment folder.
 - **Christian Gustavsson**:  Data pre-processing, i.e., repurposing the original dataset and working with Olle to prepare the relevant data for client distribution.
 The code for this work is uploaded into the data-processing folder.
-- **Yangyang Wen**: Configured the virtual machine in Umeå, ensuring sufficient computational resources and environment (such as Ubuntu OS) to support client deployment and federated learning tasks.
-Set 4-core CPU and 8GB RAM as the minimum configuration requirements to ensure system stability.
-Collaborated with nodes in Linköping to train the seed model and perform federated learning tasks.
-Additionally, initiated the creation of the project PPT and worked with team members to refine its content.
-Initialized the GitHub repository and compiled the content to complete the README file.
+- **Yangyang Wen**: Configured the virtual machine in Umeå with Ubuntu OS, ensuring sufficient resources (at least 4-core CPU, 8GB RAM) for client deployment and federated learning.
+Collaborated with Linköping nodes to train the seed model and perform federated learning.
+Initiated the project PPT and collaborated on refining its content.
+Set up the GitHub repository and compiled the README file.
 - **Olle Hansson**:

 | Role                | Resposibility                                              |